-Sixty percent of new hires in last 12 months were new graduates.
+Sixty percent of new hires in the last 12 months were new graduates.

 Over 49.5 percent of new hires are from on-campus interviews.

-Though many things have changed since the beginning of the pandemic, the good news is that the fundamentals remain the same: organizations are looking to attract and engage the most talented graduates.
-Even with internships, companies are doing their best to adapt to the current state of the workplace, with 42 percent of employers moving their internship programs virtual and 40 percent reducing the length of the internships or delaying the start date to ensure they can still go ahead.
+Though many things have changed since the beginning of the pandemic, the good news is that the fundamentals of talent acquisition remain the same: organizations are looking to attract and engage the most talented graduates.
+Even with internships, companies are doing their best to adapt to the current state of the workplace.
+The most recent data shows that 42 percent of employers are moving their internship programs virtual and 40 percent are reducing the length of the internships or delaying the start date to ensure they can still go ahead.

-As the demand for graduate talent hasn’t waned but the traditional methods to engage with them have, the rise of virtual events and video conferences was somewhat an inevitability.
-The reduction in face-to-face career fairs could have caused considerable disruption, however, with the move to make graduate fairs and recruitment events virtual many are side stepping this obstacle.
-Luckily, as these activities are aimed at a digital-native generation, the transition to digital events, conferences and interviews has been relatively smooth.
+Given that the demand for graduate talent hasn’t waned but the traditional methods to engage with candidates have, the rise of virtual events and video conferences was somewhat an inevitability.
+The reduction in face-to-face campus recruiting events could have caused considerable disruption.
+And yet, the move to make graduate fairs and on-campus recruiting events virtual has in fact been well received by today’s student population – the digital natives.
+As such, the transition to digital events, conferences and interviews has been relatively smooth.

 Even though there will always be demand for in-person interaction, there are substantial benefits to having more virtual events.
 From reduced costs and a larger ROI to the ability to connect with a wider candidate base, online events allow for less time setting up and more time in front of potential candidates, albeit virtually.

-To this end, earlier this year Avature released its video platform, a solution designed to keep the flow of top talent while adhering to social distancing protocols.
-From facilitating virtual interviews to empowering online events, Avature video can be combined with any other solution to enrich the candidate experience.
+To this end, earlier this year Avature released its video interviewing platform, a solution designed to maintain talent acquisition activities while adhering to social distancing protocols.
+From facilitating virtual interviews to empowering online events, Avature video can be combined with any other solution (including our campus hiring solution) to enrich the candidate experience.